kymark12/ship-dashboard-test/README.md

 - Input validation
 - Search result verification
-- Input and search result cross-reference validity
+- Front-end output and API response cross-reference validation

 ## How to set up the framework on your local
 <a id="python_installation"></a>